DataDog/chaos-controller/cli/chaosli/README.md

 Usage: `go run chaosli/main.go create --path <path to output generated disruption file>`

 Description: User friendly input process that helps you create your disruptions from scratch answering simple questions.

+#### Context
+---
+Usage: `go run chaosli/main.go context --path <path to disruption file>`

+Description: Gives you context of the targets you intend to disrupt.
+Shares information regarding status of pods, containers, and nodes.
+Shares information regarding the state of pods, containers, and nodes as well.